 Photocopying (BOPP Uniflow Account) at the Tauranga Campus

-To photocopy, simply swipe your UoW student Id card through the photocopier and enter your PIN number.
+To photocopy, simply swipe your UoW student ID card through the photocopier and enter your PIN number.
 When your ID card is issued, an email is sent to your student email address with a PIN number.

 You can top up your Toi Ohomai Uniflow account at the Cashiers in the Information Centre or through staff in Ako Atea.

 Printing (UniCash) at the Tauranga Campus

 To print your work you need to add money to your UniCash account.
 You must have a valid credit card or a bank account capable of Internet banking (we suggest one of the major banks).

 To top up your Unicash, go to https://payments.its.waikato.ac.nz.